Sign up

 Hertfordshire Health Walks are proud to be part of the No Limits 2026 campaign, supporting a shared commitment to inclusive and welcoming walking opportunities.
 The programme contributes to countywide efforts to increase physical activity by delivering fun, free and safe group walks that are accessible to people of all ages, backgrounds and abilities.

-Over the past 18 months, the provision of short, gentle walks has doubled, significantly strengthening the programme’s inclusive offer.
+To help people find the right walk from them, all Health Walks are graded.
+This is unique to the Health Walks Scheme.
+Over the past 18 months, the provision of 'First Steps' short, gentle walks has doubled, significantly strengthening the programme’s inclusive offer.
 Many of these walks are suitable for wheelchair users and those using walking aids, providing an accessible entry point that sits alongside the programme’s brisker walks.

 Hertfordshire Health Walks delivers a broad range of inclusive initiatives designed to ensure walks are accessible, welcoming and supportive, strengthening the programme’s reach and impact across communities.
 This inclusive approach is reflected through the following measures: